coursehero/slacktee/README.md

 bash ./slacktee/install.sh
 ```

 install.sh copies slacktee.sh in `/usr/local/bin` and sets executable permission.
-If you'd like to install it in the different directory, pass the target directory as a parameter of install.sh:
+If you'd like to install it in the different directory, pass the target directory as a parameter of install.sh.

 ```
 # Install slacktee.sh in ~/shell/